 In August 1972, Pastor Wesley Tollefson was called to help establish a Lutheran Church in Maple Valley.
 Initially the congregation met in a school.
 As the congregation grew, a 4.7-acre piece of land was purchased.
 In May 1975, ground was broken for a church building, and in 1978 the first services were held in the new facility.

 Through the years our congregation began to grow, and it soon became evident that a larger church building was required.
 On May 1, 2005, services were first held in our new, larger sanctuary.
 The new structure added 12,000 square feet to the old facility.
-The old sanctuary now serves as a general purpose room, and has been renamed Tollefson Hall in honor of Pastor Wes.
+The old sanctuary now serves as the main space for Blossoming Hill Montessori School, and has been renamed Tollefson Hall in honor of Pastor Wes.

 Frequently Asked Questions